cba85/woocommerce-mondialrelay-demo/README.md

 The theme itself has no functionality.

-#### Google Analytics
+### Google Analytics

-The `functions.php` contains a function to integrate Google Analytics.
-Change the ID if needed.
+~~The functions.php contains a function to integrate Google Analytics.
+Change the ID if needed.~~

+In fact, I don't really care about the traffic of this website, and I don't want to annoy the visitors with a cookie from Google. 👋 Goodbye Google Analytics.